kadena-io/chainweb-node/README.md

 * 250 GB SSD or fast HDD
 * Public IP address

-If the node is also used as API server for Pact or mining, rosetta, chainweb-data: 4 CPU cores and 8GB of RAM.
+If the node is also used as API server for Pact, mining, or chainweb-data: 4 CPU cores and 8GB of RAM.

 ### Docker (all batteries included)